knosmos/brownian/posts/search-history/index.md

 meaning of life

-how to write a soliloquy
+how to write a soliloquoy

-tomorrow and tomorrow
+how to spell soliloquy

-tomorrow
+dramatic death scenes